Free State Brewing Company is next to Liberty Hall at the west end of Massachusetts Street in Lawrence.

 Free State appeals to a wide range of customers by providing an exciting menu, excellent food and superior service.
 Expect to have a hard time making a selection.
 I always find several items that I really want to try.
 The menu isn't that large, but the selections are varied and the dishes are described in ways that make each item sound wonderful.
 Plus there are several specials each day.

-Appetizers range from $4.50 to $8.25, sandwiches from $6.75 - $8 including a side dish, and entrees from $7.75 to $17.50.
+Appetizers range from $5 to $11, sandwiches from $12 - $17 including a side dish, and entrees from $12 to $24.
 Servings are generous and it is easy to order too much food.
-For example, Free State Brewing Company's onion rings are enormous and piled so high that they appear about to full over (get a half order unless you are dining with a group).
+For example, Free State Brewing Company's onion rings are enormous (get a half order unless you are sharing with others).

 Free State Brewing Company's beer is included in several of the recipes, giving the dishes unique flavors.
 For example, the cheddar soup has a blend of Alma white Cheddar cheese, fresh cream and Ad Astra Ale that I'm never sure I like on the first bite, but tastes better with each additional spoonful until I am sorry the dish is empty.